domkm/graphql-best-practices/README.md

 ## The Basics

-Since we're using HTTP, there are multiple ways for the client to send information to the server.
+Since we are using HTTP, there are multiple ways for the client to send information to the server.
 We could use headers, URLs, and POST bodies.

 ### JSON